 HASfit’s TDEE and macro calculator is designed to help you take the guess work out of your diet.

-Our diet calculator uses the most trusted and accurate scientific formulas to retrieve your macros.
+This calculator uses the most trusted and accurate scientific formulas to retrieve your macros.
 It’s as simple as entering your profile, selecting your goals, and choosing your food preference.

 Choosing your goal: